 Whether your dog is a canine Einstein or a bit of a slacker, he needs physical and mental stimulation.
 After all, most dogs were bred for specific jobs, like hunting, retrieving, guarding the home, or carting heavy loads.
 Many dogs today are tasked with nothing more challenging than taking a walk, pointing at the treat jar, or taking the best space on the sofa.
 And bored dogs can sometimes become destructive dogs.

 You can energize, entertain, and stimulate your dog by offering interactive dog toys such as puzzles.
 Puzzles often have treats inside, and your dog’s challenge is to figure out how to get to the treat.
-A puzzle also requires him to remember how it works and what skills he needs to “win.”
+A puzzle also requires them to remember how it works and what skills they need to “win.”
 For your dog, solving a puzzle in order to get a reward puts him to work and engages his mind.
 And an engaged, busy dog is a happy dog.

 Puzzle toys come in different levels of difficulty, different sizes, shapes, and prices.
 See if your dog is up to the challenge!

 There are treats in there somewhere, and your dog must figure out how to open the compartments by lifting flaps and sliding covers.
-There’s so much variety that this dog puzzle should entertain even the cleverest dog.
+There’s so much variety that this dog puzzle should entertain even the most clever dog.

 This rocking treat dispenser dog toy is designed to stay upright, so treats don’t just fall out, and your dog will have to work for rewards.
 The rocking sound helps keep him entertained during his quest.